 How to check for malicious browser extensions

 Let's start on a positive note — even if you've accidentally downloaded a malicious browser extension, the damage isn't irreversible.
 You can safeguard your digital ecosystem by taking preventative measures.
-Here are step-by-step guides on how to recognize and remove potentially harmful browser extensions across various web browsers.
+Here are step-by-step guides on recognizing and removing potentially harmful browser extensions across various web browsers.

 How to check for malicious extensions on Google Chrome:

-7. After removing the extensions, it's a good practice to change your privacy settings and clear the browser cache.
+- After removing the extensions, changing your privacy settings and clearing the browser cache is a good practice.
 To do this, navigate to Settings from the three-dot menu.

 How to check for malicious extensions on Mozilla Firefox: